Top Reasons Why Your US Visa May Be Denied

 Family History of Members Entering USA as Illegal Immigrants

-Having a recent history of illegal immigrants of your family to enter the country will get your visa rejected.
+Your visa will be denied if there is a recent history of your family members entering the country illegally. .
 It makes sense but the chance of this happening is quite less.

 Being a Young and Single Woman

 US Visa Rejection has nothing to do with being a single or a young woman.
-As long as you provide all the right sort of documents along with smooth interview, then you’re fine.
+As long as you have a smooth interview and all the necessary paperwork, you should be good to go.

 Lying